 Here you’ll find exquisite rooms and suites with a complimentary food and beverage service that goes all day.
 These rooms go from 400-1000 square feet with spectacular city views.

 With separate living space and the amenities only offered on the Club levels, no detail is missed.
 Italian marble bathrooms, plush robes and slippers, and soaking tubs, this is the zenith of relaxation in luxury.

 The interior design of the rooms is impressive in very a charming, cosmopolitan way.
 The fantastical rooftop pool is the crown jewel of the hotel, featuring a stunning retractable glass roof.
 Come in your robe and slippers.
 Nobody’s judging here.

-If classic Southern cooking with a contemporary twist sounds inviting, then you’re in for a treat, where the cuisine is served up with a touch of soft, atmospheric jazz.
+If classic Southern cooking with a contemporary twist sounds inviting, then you’re in for a treat, where the cuisine is served with a touch of soft, atmospheric jazz.

 Charleston Grill is a recipient of the Forbes Four-Star Award and AAA Four Diamond Award for Food Excellence, and their crab cakes are known from coast to coast.

 This dish features a generously packed cake of fresh crab meat and a winning blend of herbs and spices.
 The cozy couches in the lounge area are so comfy they’ll also serve you dinner on the couch.

 it wasn’t long before they discovered nobody wanted to get up once settling in.
 Now that’s how you do cocktails, friends.